-The Foundation has evaluated all subsequent events through the auditors' report date, which is the date the combined financial statements were available for issuance.
-Other than disclosed in Notes 3 and 5, there were no material subsequent events that required recognition or disclosure in the combined financial statements.
+The Foundation has evaluated all subsequent events through the auditors' report date, which is the date the combined financial statements were available to be issued.
+Other than disclosed in Note 3, there were no material subsequent events that required recognition or disclosure in the combined financial statements.